AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 `edit-activity-goal`

-You can edit your already set goals by mentioning the sport, target, and period of the goal you want to edit.
+You can edit your set goals by specifying the sport, target, and period.

 **Syntax**

-* `edit-activity-goal sport/SPORT target/TARGET period/PERIOD value/VALUE`
+* `edit-activity-goal sport/SPORT target/TARGET period/PERIOD target/TARGET`

 **Parameters**

-* SPORT: The sport for which you want to set a goal.
-It must be one of the following: running, swimming, cycling, general.
+* SPORT: The sport of the goal.
+Options: running, cycling, swimming, general.
-* TARGET: The target for which you want to set a goal.
-It must be one of the following: distance, duration.
+* TYPE: The metric for the goal.
+Options: distance, duration.
-* PERIOD: The period for which you want to set a goal.
-It must be one of the following: daily, weekly, monthly, yearly.
+* PERIOD: The period for the goal.
+Options: daily, weekly, monthly, yearly.
-* VALUE: The value of the target.
-It must be a positive number.
-For distance, it is in meters.
-For duration, it is in minutes.
+* TARGET: The new target value.
+For distance (in meters), for duration (in minutes).

 **Examples**

-* `edit-activity-goal sport/running type/distance period/weekly target/20000` Edits the goal of running 20km per week.
+* `edit-activity-goal sport/running type/distance period/weekly target/20000` - Edits to a weekly running goal of 20 km.
-* `edit-activity-goal sport/swimming type/duration period/monthly target/60` Edits the goal of swimming for 1 hour per month.
+* `edit-activity-goal sport/swimming type/duration period/monthly target/60` - Edits to a monthly swimming goal of 1
+  hour.

 ---